Ygnas/rag/demos/kubeflow-pipelines/pdf-conversion/README.md

 ## Prerequisites

-- Red Hat OpenShift AI v3.0
+- Red Hat OpenShift AI v3.0+
 - Data science project created with a configured pipeline server and workbench with Python 3.12.
-- [LlamaStack Operator](https://github.com/opendatahub-io/llama-stack-k8s-operator) enabled in the DSC resource
+- LlamaStack Operator enabled in the DSC resource.
+See [Working with Llama Stack](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/3.0/html/working_with_llama_stack/index).
+- LlamaStackDistribution deployed and configured with the `qwen3-14b-awq` instruct model:
+    - See [common-deployments](../../common-deployments).
+Apply the Qwen3 model first, and once it's ready, apply the llamastackdistribution resource.
-- LlamaStackDistribution custom resource [configured](../../../stack/README.md) with the llama-3.2:3b instruct model.
-Alternatively, you can use your own instruct model.
+    - Alternatively, you can use your own instruct model.
 - 1–2 NVIDIA GPUs (one for the instruct model, and optionally one for the pipeline run)

 ## Import and run the KubeFlow Pipeline